-Although the information is intended to be of a general nature, the

-Airman's Guide to Assisting Personnel in Distress can provide readily accessible and practical guidance that can orient Airmen to stressful situations and potential supportive actions.
-Throughout the Airman's Guide, there is a strong emphasis on prevention.
+Although the information is intended to be of a general nature, the Air Force Handbook 1, Airman can provide readily accessible and practical guidance that can orient wounded warriors in stressful situations toward potential supportive actions.
+Throughout the handbook, there is a strong emphasis on prevention.
 Leaders are encouraged to maintain vigilance for potential stressors and to take immediate action to mitigate negative impact before it occurs.
-The Guide also serves to strengthen each individual's effectiveness at recognizing distressed personnel by providing brief overviews of a wide range of potential stressors as well as any symptoms the Airman may display.
-Leaders should understand the Air Force Wounded Warrior Program is not a "preventative care" program.
+The Handbook also serves to strengthen everyone's effectiveness at recognizing distressed personnel by providing brief overviews of a wide range of potential stressors as well as any symptoms the Airman or Guardian may display.
+Leaders should understand AFW2 is NOT a preventative care program.
 Rather they only enroll those who have already been diagnosed with very seriously wounded, ill or injured service members.